llvm/llvm-project/llvm/docs/Passes.rst

 ``print<module-debuginfo>``: Decodes module-level debug info
 ------------------------------------------------------------

-This pass decodes the debug info metadata in a module and prints in a (sufficiently-prepared-) human-readable form.
+This pass decodes the debug info metadata in a module and prints it to standard output in a (sufficiently-prepared-) human-readable form.

-For example, run this pass from ``opt`` along with the ``-passes='print<module-debuginfo>'`` option, and it'll print to standard output.

 ``postdomtree``: Post-Dominator Tree Construction
 -------------------------------------------------